SoftBellies/PiRogue/README.md

 *  a `TL WN725N` version `2.1` or `2.2`
 *  a 32GB SD-card

+A custom 3D printed case is [available on Thingiverse](https://www.thingiverse.com/thing:2822262).

 ## Installation
 First of all, you have to resize the `root` partition.
 So install `gparted`:
 ```